PatrickJYKang/patrickjykang/scanner.md

 ### Code

 See [https://github.com/PatrickJYKang/3d-scanner](https://github.com/PatrickJYKang/3d-scanner).
 The .ino script runs the steppers and sensor: the base stepper turns through 180 degrees in which the sensor takes a measurement every step and the arduino sends this value along with the inferred position values of the steppers through serial.
 The python script then takes these values and using polar coordinates converts them to 3D Cartesian coordinates, which are plotted using `matplotlib`.
-No additional post-processing has been successfully implemented.

 ### Results